Last month, I made over $3,500 from my Instagram.

 To do that, I started testing new content and activities as frequently as I could — always measuring the results to understand what impact they had on my growth.
 The activities that helped me grow faster, I kept doing.
 The ones that didn’t, I stopped.
 I also made an effort to find third-party Instagram tools that could help me be more effective and efficient with the activities that helped me grow faster (because managing an Instagram can be A LOT of work if you’re not efficient).

 The activities and tools that helped me “growth hack” my account were:

 - Creating a visually differentiated grid and automating the process of posting at least twice a day though Onlypult (I also optimized the times I posted & the hashtags I used).

 - Automating the liking of posts from accounts that might like my content through a safe Instagram bot (here’s a guide on how to automate one).
 This helped me maximize the number of people discovering @pinlord through their activity feed.

 - Gifting pins to Instagram accounts with the highest followers and engagement I could find.
-This helped me maximize the number of accounts discovering @pinlord through photo tags from other account with valuable audiences.
+This helped me maximize the number of accounts discovering @pinlord through photo tags from other accounts with valuable audiences.
 Read these articles on how to measure what an influencer is worth, how to find the most valuable influencers on Instagram, how to reach out to influencers, and how to measure your influencer marketing ROI to learn more.

 - Using my engagement data from Instagram insights to understand what content my audience liked the most, and using that information to create better content more often.

 - I also used engagement data to pay for sponsored posts that helped me grow much faster and sell more products.
 Read these articles on how to create effective Instagram story ads & how to create effective Instagram sponsored posts to learn more.